Murder of Tynesha Stewart: Investigation

 Shepherd committed the crime at his apartment at 17710 Red Oak Dr #224 in northwest Harris County, Texas.
 Prosecutors believe that he disposed of Stewart's body by burning it on his two barbecue grills on the balcony of his second floor apartment.
 This reportedly took 2–3 days to complete.
 One of the two grills belonged to James Hebert (18 years old at the time) who often played video games and barbecued with Shepherd.
 Since they barbecued together frequently, Hebert kept his grill on Shepherd's balcony along with Shepherd's smoker.
 Dionne Whitaker, a neighbor whose patio is directly across from Shepherd's, saw him carry the two grills to the dumpster after days of intensive burning.
 Other witnesses in the case include Shepherd's cousin, whom Shepherd told prior to the murder that he "could get away with killing someone".
 In another witness report, Shepherd also stated that he would "boil someone and eat them up".

-When initially questioned for ten hours by the police, Shepherd refused to discuss Stewart's disappearance.
-Afterwards, he spoke with an activist named Quanell X, whom officers credit with helping to obtain a confession.
+When initially questioned for 10 hours by the police, Shepherd refused to discuss Stewart's disappearance.
+Afterwards, he spoke with activist Quanell X, whom officers credit with helping to obtain a confession.
 Quanell informed Shepherd that the police would look for incriminating forensic evidence if he was involved.
-Shepherd started crying as the two spoke and later led the activist and a detective to a trash can where he stated he left the body.
+Shepherd started to cry as the two spoke and later led Quanell X and a detective to a trash can where he stated he left the body.
 When no body was found in the trash container, Shepherd confessed to the murder.
 However, investigators did discover Stewart's teeth in the disposal.

 Shepherd was held in the Harris County Jail on a $250,000 bond.